 If you trust yourself and your computer, then you can trust Bisq.
 Of course, using Bisq means that other factors of good computer hygiene and security are important.
 You can learn about all the steps you can take to ensure that you remain safe online and keep your crypto safe in our article: Crypto Safety 101.
 I highly recommend checking out that article before deciding to use Bisq or use any self-custodial hardware or software crypto wallets.

-Bisq and FTX cater to two very different groups of traders.
-FTX is completely centralized and requires full KYC and ID verification and is not suitable for privacy hawks who believe in financial anonymity.
+Bisq and Binance cater to two very different groups of traders.
+Binance is completely centralized and requires full KYC and ID verification and is not suitable for privacy hawks who believe in financial anonymity.

-FTX is better suited for active traders due to higher levels of liquidity and full charting and advanced order-type capabilities.
-FTX also offers a far greater selection of tradeable assets, and markets, plus has an NFT marketplace and a crypto card.
-FTX is a full-service crypto hub, which you can learn more about in our FTX review.
+Binance is better suited for active traders due to higher levels of liquidity and full charting and advanced order-type capabilities.
+Binance also offers a far greater selection of tradeable assets, and markets, plus has an NFT marketplace and a crypto card.
+Binance is a full-service crypto hub, which you can learn more about in our Binance Review.

 Bisq is better suited for those looking for a peer-to-peer decentralized way to anonymously buy and sell Bitcoin and other crypto assets and provides a method for selling Bitcoin for fiat without the need for a third-party intermediary between the buyer and seller.

 Bisq and Uniswap are both decentralized exchanges, each with their strengths and weaknesses.

 Uniswap has deeper liquidity and a far better selection of tradeable altcoins than Bisq, but as it is a web-hosted platform there is an inherent third-party and single point of failure risk.
 Uniswap also does not feature fiat support.